- References and Links

 —Photo courtesy of U.S. Environmental Protection Agency Great Lakes National Program office

-MODIS image of the Southern Ocean (centered on the Falkland Islands) on 22 November 2004, showing various levels of chlorophyll.
-The more phytoplankton present in the ocean water, the greater the concentration of plant pigments.
+MODIS image of the Ross Sea, 5 December 2005, showing chlorophyll concentration.
+The more phytoplankton present in the ocean water, the greater the concentration of plant pigments

 Phytoplankton consist mostly of algae and bacteria and are the foundation of the marine food chain.
 Phytoplankton, shrimp, and other small organisms feed the fish.
 These, in turn, feed the seals, which feed the bears.
 Like plants on land, phytoplankton use sunlight and nutrients to produce their own food.
 Cold, polar water is the perfect breeding ground for phytoplankton.